For businesses, Earth Day is a great opportunity to connect with their customers, showcase environmental efforts, and gain a competitive advantage.

 Here are the main benefits of running Earth Day email campaigns for brands:

-And that is not to mention the contribution email marketing campaigns from brands are making to raising awareness about Earth Day and its cause among its customers and the general public.
+Email marketing campaigns also contribute to raising awareness about Earth Day and its cause among its customers and the general public.

 Important